carpentries-lab/metagenomics-workshop/setup.md

 If you're an Instructor or Maintainer or want to contribute to these lessons, please get in touch with us [team@carpentries.org](mailto:team@carpentries.org) and we will start instances for you.

-After the genomic instace is setup you need to addition the metagenomics environment.
-First create the file `metagenomics.yml` with the following content:
+After the basic software of the genomic instace is setup you need to add the metagenomics environment.
+Here is a link to [specifications file](https://github.com/carpentries-incubator/metagenomics/blob/gh-pages/files/spec-file.txt) with the exact versions of each tool in this environment.
+You can use the spec file as follows:
+> ~~~
+> $ conda create --name myenv --file spec-file.txt
+> ~~~
+>{: .bash}

+More information about how to use environments and spec file is available at [conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)

+This environment can be modified by adding or deleting tools in a file `metagenomics.yml`, original metagenomics.yml file had the following content:
 ~~~
 $ cat metagenomics.yml
 ~~~